 Here go those crazy-making thoughts again.
 Am I seeing right?
 No, surely those aren't people.
 You've got to be [insert favourite swear word] kidding me!
 Maybe it's another track.
 Please, please, pleeease let it be another track.
 No such luck because sure enough, that's where we would be headed next.
 Every time it looked hugely daunting but by just assuming the position and planting one foot in front of the other we eventually got there.

 The South Crater (below) brought some relief as it was a fairly flat, windy expanse of desertness (my own word).
 I half expected to see tumble-weeds barrel past like in the old cowboy movies.

-It's hard to grasp where the Tongariro Crossing top is until you reach the Red Crater (1886m), and a sign says it is the highpoint.
+It's hard to grasp where the Tongariro Crossing top is until you reach the Red Crater (1886m), and a sign says it's the highpoint.
 Initially, I didn't realise that it wasn't the top, top.

-The Tongariro Summit itself is another (easy) 1hr 20m return side trip from the Red Crater.
+The Tongariro Crossing Summit itself is another (easy) 1hr 20m return side trip from the Red Crater.
 This is all on top of your 7-8hrs.
 We thought about